Energy secretary may speed plutonium removal from Nevada

 But it’s not clear how soon that could happen or where the radioactive material that’s currently scheduled to be moved to New Mexico by 2026-2027 would go in the meantime.

-“We had talked about a three- to five-year period, but I’m waiting to see what I have in writing,” Cortez Masto, D-Nevada, told reporters in Carson City Wednesday night.
+“We had talked about a three- to five-year period.
+But I’m waiting to see what I have in writing,” Cortez Masto, D-Nevada, said.

-The Energy Department didn’t immediately respond to repeated requests for comment on Thursday.
+Energy Department spokeswoman Shaylyn Hynes confirmed late Thursday the agency is in talks with the senator intended to bring “a resolution to this matter.”

 The state of Nevada has asked the 9th Circuit Court of Appeals in San Francisco to order the government to remove the plutonium from a site north of Las Vegas while it considers the state’s appeal seeking to overturn a ruling by a U.S. judge in Reno refusing to issue a temporary injunction banning the shipment of any more of the material to Nevada.

 “I made it very clear that what I was looking for was something in writing that ensures, one, that they do not ship plutonium here ever.
 No more plutonium ever comes to the state of Nevada.
-And a commitment for a time frame when they will ship this out,” Cortez Masto said.
+And a commitment for a time frame when they will ship this out,” the senator said.

 “We had a very good, cordial conversation.
 He felt that and said he could give me that commitment.
 So we left the conversation with both of us agreeing to have designated staff work on the written letter, and we’ll go from there,” she said.